 Check the Circuit

-Mark Each Wire
+Remove the Outlet and Mark Each Wire

 Do yourself a favor and get a pencil and paper so that you can mark down how everything is connected.
-If you have a roll of masking tape, mark down things like “right top side hot wire” and you’ll be able to place these right on the wires themselves.
-Use the tape and label each wire, paying close attention to what color screws each connects to.
+If you have a roll of masking tape, mark down things like “right top side hot wire,” and you’ll be able to place these right on the wires themselves.
+Use the tape and label each wire, paying close attention to what color screws each connect to.
 This will eliminate any guesswork when installing the new device.

 Install the Outlet

-Turn on Power and Test
+Turn on the Power and Test